Bobrv3/ReceiptAPI/README.md

 3. Wait until the application is deployed.
 4. To check the success of the application start, and get the txt receipt:<br>
    <code>http://localhost:8080/api/v1/orders/1/receipt</code>
+   The download of the file with the .txt extension will begin

 Default values when starting the application:
 + server port: 8080